khilnani/supercollider.web/README.md

 Overview
 ---------

-The application allows a user to submit SuperCollider code via a form.
+- The application allows a user to submit SuperCollider code via a form.
-The submitted code is then inserted into a template that facilitates command line execution of SuperCollider (sclang) to generate audio in 16bit 44.1kHz AIFF format.
+- The submitted code is then inserted into a template that facilitates command line execution of SuperCollider (sclang) to generate audio.
+- Audio is generated in 16bit 44.1kHz AIFF format.
-Via a post-redirect-get pattern, audio is streamed to the browser.
+- Via a post-redirect-get pattern, audio is streamed to the browser.

 Codebase
 ---------